 While these developing biometric medical advancements are just the tip of the iceberg, it does provide a glimpse into exactly where medical tracking and healthcare in general is headed in the very near future.

 One of the major obstacles new medical technology faces is regulation by the Food and Drug Administration (FDA).
 While this could create major headaches for smartphone manufacturers, it’s possible that only the biometric sensors within the phone will need certification instead of the entire smartphone going through the FDA certification process.
 Once these details are ironed out, these new capabilities could begin being pushed through to the consumer.

-As for what is happening at Valencell, our PPG-based blood pressure sensing technology is currently being developed.
+As for what is happening at Valencell, our PPG-based blood pressure sensing technology is now available.
 By capturing PPG waves through a finger sensor located on a mobile device, we can accurately detect vital signs like systolic and diastolic blood pressures without the need for a blood pressure cuff or a visit to the doctor’s office.
 Although it’s just the beginning, this new technology is a good example of what will be possible with accurate, miniaturized biometric sensor systems for medical and health tracking that can be integrated into mobile devices, wearables, hearables, and other form factors.